The Remembrance Project

 The beginning of the Trump era

 But things weren’t as rosy as they seemed at the beginning of the year, largely due to the fallout from a piece on the Remembrance Project published by Politico in early June of 2017.
-In it, reporter Kenneth Vogel interviewed a number of victims' families who had left the organization, claiming Espinoza was only using them to boost her public profile.
+In it, reporter Kenneth Vogel interviewed several victims’ families who had left the organization, claiming Espinoza was only using them to boost her public profile.

 The Politico piece also reported that at the Remembrance Project’s inaugural conference in 2016 where then-candidate Trump spoke, tables cost upward of $10,000.
 But according to the article, none of the money raised that day made its way to the victims’ families.
 Former Remembrance Project member Maureen Maloney spoke to Politico for the piece.
 Her son was killed by an undocumented Ecuadorean man, who had been driving while intoxicated and later was convicted of manslaughter.

-In an apparent attempt to save face and avoid a large exodus from the organization, On June 22 of 2017, the Remembrance Project announced what Espinoza called a “groundbreaking victims’ support initiative,” in which the group would partner with CAREforce.us and The Counseling Team International to provide counseling for the families of victims killed by undocumented immigrants.
+In an apparent attempt to save face and avoid a large exodus from the organization, on June 22, 2017, the Remembrance Project announced what Espinoza called a “groundbreaking victims’ support initiative,” in which the group would partner with CAREforce.us and The Counseling Team International to provide counseling for the families of victims killed by undocumented immigrants.

-The next day, however, Rep. Steve King was at the launch of what appeared to be a splinter group, Advocates for Victims of Illegal Alien Crime (AVIAC).
+The next day, however, then-Rep. Steve King was at the launch of what appeared to be a splinter group, Advocates for Victims of Illegal Alien Crime (AVIAC).

 Both AVIAC members and Espinoza were in Washington, D.C., for the July 2017 Hold Their Feet to the Fire.
 In one radio interview, Espinoza was mum on the AVIAC creation, choosing instead to announce that the Remembrance Project would be hosting another conference in the fall.

-At that Remembrance Project conference, Espinoza welcomed a number of white nationalists.
+At that Remembrance Project conference, Espinoza welcomed various hard-right figures.
 As reported by the Center for New Community, Rick Oltman attended the event, as did Marcus Epstein, a white nationalist and friend of Richard Spencer.
-In 2009, Epstein pleaded guilty to drunkenly assaulting a black woman in D.C. while racially abusing her.
-Kobach spoke at the gathering along with Stephen K. Bannon, the former head of Breitbart News and the disgraced Trump advisor.
+In 2009, Epstein pleaded guilty to drunkenly assaulting a Black woman in Washington, D.C., while using racial slurs.
+Kobach spoke at the gathering as well along with Steve Bannon, the former head of Breitbart News and Trump adviser.

 The early months of 2018 saw a renewed effort by elected officials to strike a deal on an immigration package.
-The Remembrance Project, along with the rest of the anti-immigrant movement, has been very vocal, demanding that President Trump refuse to sign a bill that would provide status for DREAMers or DACA recipients.
-In a letter to Trump published on the Project’s website in early 2018, Espinoza told the President that Angel Moms are counting on him to stop what she called the “epidemic of killings” of Americans by undocumented immigrants.
+The Remembrance Project, along with the rest of the anti-immigrant movement, was very vocal, demanding that then-President Trump refuse to sign a bill that would provide status for “DREAMers” or DACA recipients.
+In a letter to Trump published on the Project’s website in early 2018, Espinoza told the president that Angel Moms was counting on him to stop what she called the “epidemic of killings” of Americans by undocumented immigrants.